Administration of Justice Department

-The Administration of Justice Associate Degree and the Certificate curriculum is designed to prepare students for employment in entry-level and advanced positions in the public and private sectors.
+The Administration of Justice Associate Degree curriculum is designed to prepare students for employment in entry-level and advanced positions in the public and private sectors.

 The program prepares students for positions such as police officer, deputy sheriff, state or federal patrol and investigative officer, correctional aide, security specialist, community service officer, police cadet, and reserve officer, as well as manager and supervisor in these individual fields.
 Placement may depend on job availability and the successful completion of an entrance examination.

 Associate in Arts (A.A.)
 Degree

 Review a sample listing of Courses in this area of study.
 Review academic requirements in the Catalog and in the Curriculum Guides.
 All students are encouraged to meet with a counselor to review academic program requirements and discuss their long-range academic plan.

 Are you finishing your associate degree or certificate?
 Please review How to Apply for a Degree or Certificate.

 Related Information at Ohlone

 Ohlone College is a member of the South Bay Regional Public Safety Training Consortium.
 Vocational training courses are offered in various areas including, but not limited to, the following: Correctional Officer, Law Enforcement Officer, Reserve Police Officer, Dispatcher, Fire Technology, Probation Officer, and Juvenile Hall Counselor.

 The Consortium is funded by various regional community colleges to provide vocation-specific training which may require special facilities, special training conditions, or is presented outside of the schedules of regular college classes.
 Students who would like a schedule of these classes or more information on specific programs may call (408) 270-6458.